 The consent will contain certain conditions that must be adhered to, though these will vary from provider to provider and depend on the nature and volume of the waste.
 You will have to estimate how much trade effluent your car washing business is likely to produce and give details of what chemicals you’ll be using, sample data, drainage plans for your site and details of treatment on site.

 Southern Water charges an administration fee of £231 to process a trade effluent application and requires at least two months notice, so those wishing to start a car valeting company soon should make this application of primary importance.
 You can find out more about this legislation and who you should apply to here.

-How much does it cost to start a car valeting business?
+How much does it cost to start a car valeting business or car wash business?

 “Setting up a valeting business can cost as little or as much as you like”, asserts CK Detailing owner Keir.

-“You will have to spend a few hundred on equipment and if you plan to be mobile on a van.
+“You will have to spend a few hundred on equipment and, if you plan to start a mobile car valeting business, on a van.
 You will also want insurance to carry out valeting.
 If you plan on having a unit to work from then your costs will be greatly increased”, Keir continues.

 As you grow your business – and perhaps take on staff to help you – you can upgrade and expand the range of equipment that you use.
 Search around online for the best value and ask others in the industry for their recommendations.

 iValet UK’s Tyler says that “costs can be anything from a very basic, simple setup for £2,000 working from the back of a car, to £15,000 or more to become part of a larger company as a franchisee – the advantages of course to the franchise are becoming part of an already established business with a proven plan and record”.